-The work is often, but not always, research-driven, touching on topics such as climate catastrophe (Detuning, 2025) interdependency and responsibility (Transpires among us, 2022, PLAGUE!, 2020-2021, Outer Listening, 2025-), the fallout of extractivism (Wismut: A Nuclear Choir, 2019, shred the means, 2019), and coerced confession (Freedom from Speech, 2018), for example.
+Mars’ solo work is often research-driven, touching on topics such as climate catastrophe (Detuning, 2025); transtemporal relations and inter-responsibility (Transpires among us, 2022, PLAGUE!, 2021); timelining freedom-seeking revolt and crossing temporal impasses (Time Demonstrations, 2026); the fallout of extractivism (Wismut: A Nuclear Choir, 2019, shred the means, 2019); and a critique of human rights discourses’ focus on the confessional subject (Freedom from Speech, 2018).

-Mars has had solo commissions, interdisciplinary collaborations, and performances at the Spinnerei Leipzig, Sophiensaele Berlin, Haus der Kunst Munich, PopKultur Festival Berlin, Creamcake Berlin's 3hd Festival, e-werk Luckenwalde, the Portland Institute for Contemporary Art, the Institute for Electronic Arts, Brooklyn College, and further locations in the United States and Europe.
+Mars has had commissions, interdisciplinary collaborations and performances at the Spinnerei Leipzig, Sophiensaele Berlin, Haus der Kunst Munich, PopKultur Festival Berlin, Creamcake Berlin's 3hd Festival, e-werk Luckenwalde, the Portland Institute for Contemporary Art, the Institute for Electronic Arts, Brooklyn College, and further locations in the United States and Europe.
 Mars' work has been previously supported with grants and residencies from the Berliner Senatsverwaltung für Kultur und Europa, Musikfonds e.V., Alfred University, Creamcake Berlin, Amplify Berlin, and most recently Makerspace NYC.
+Mars was a resident DJ at BODYSNATCH Berlin, a monthly underground club night at Monarch Berlin that sustained a dedicated cult following from 2011-2023.

 Contact